-- Place red onion in a food processor and process until finely chopped.
+- Place red onion in a food processor.

-- Remove the onion from the food processor and place in a tea towel, squeezing to remove all the juices.
+- Remove the onion from the food processor and place it in a tea towel, squeezing it to remove all the juices.

-- Return the onion back to the food processor with the remaining ingredients and pulse for approximately 1 minute until you get a paste like consistency.
-TIP: The gyro beef mixture will form together in the food processor, similar to a ball of dough.
+- Pulse for approximately 1 minute until you achieve a paste-like consistency.
+The gyro beef mixture will form together in the food processor, similar to a ball of dough.

-- Place meat slices on a baking sheet and broil for 3-5 minutes until crispy!
+- Slice the entire loaf.
+Place the meat slices on a baking sheet and broil for 3-5 minutes until crispy!